 If you only like to bash bumps, the Enforcer 93 may not be the ski for you.
 Even compared to its brother, the Enforcer 100, it falls just a bit short.
 While the ski does pivot well, it feels a bit clumsy.

 If you're an expert mogul skier, you may find pleasure in the stiffness of the Enforcer 93.
-As for us mere mortals, a ski with a bit softer flex is a better fit for a day of moguls, like the Rustler 10s.
+As for us mere mortals, a ski with a bit softer flex and/or a more narrow profile is a better fit for a day of moguls.

 Bumps, crud, pow...Enforcers destroying it all.

 The Enforcer 93 lives to carve.
-It's is geared towards ripping fresh corduroy and hardpack, but it performed well in the majority of our testing metrics.
-That being said, this can be considered a true all-mountain ski no matter where in the world your local hill is located, and if you find yourself on a pair, you should feel comfortable exploring the entire mountain.
+It's geared towards ripping fresh corduroy and hardpack, but it performed well in the majority of our testing metrics.
+That said, we consider this a true all-mountain ski no matter where in the world your local hill is located, and if you find yourself on a pair, you should feel comfortable exploring the entire mountain.
 Just make sure you show the Enforcers some love and open them up on a groomer or two.

 The Enforcers showing off their all-mountain potential.

 The price tag is well worth it here.
 When it comes to high-performance skis, this model is at the lower end of the price range yet performs like a top dog.
-For its price-to-performance ratio, it is only bested by the Bizzard Rustler 10.
+For its price-to-performance ratio, it is a great value.

-While the Nordica Enforcer 93 was scored lower than a few pairs of skis we tested, it held its own.
-Nordica followed up on their highly rated Enforcer 100 with a slightly skinnier ski and somehow managed not to lose any of the highly acclaimed performance.
-With a relatively small waist (93mm underfoot), the Enforcer 93 lends itself to being more of a daily driver for the East Coast, but we felt right at home on them in the West too, especially in this low snow year.
+While the Enforcer 93 scored lower than a few pairs of skis we tested, it held its own.
+Nordica followed up on their highly-rated Enforcer 100 with a slightly skinnier ski and somehow managed not to lose any of the highly acclaimed performance.
+With a relatively small waist (93mm underfoot), the Enforcer 93 lends itself to being more of a daily driver for the East Coast, but we felt right at home on them in the West too.

 All mountain fun on the Enforcers.